Alfred Nobel: Networks of Innovation

-The Nobel Museum's latest travelling exhibition: Alfred Nobel – Networks of Innovation is on a world tour.
+The Nobel Museum's travelling exhibition: Alfred Nobel: Networks of Innovation was on a world tour.
 The première took place in Dubai, April–May 2008.
 The next stop was Paris at Palais de la découverte.
 March 1st 2009 the exhibition opened at A. S. Popov Central Museum of Communications in S:t Petersburg.
-During 2010 it was shown in Stockholm, and after a stop in New Delhi during winter 2011, Alfred Nobel – Networks of Innovation will open in Tokyo in October 2011.
+During 2010 it was shown in Stockholm, and after a stop in New Delhi during winter 2011, Alfred Nobel: Networks of Innovation opened in Tokyo in October 2011 for its final stop.

 The exhibition presents the innovator and entrepreneur Alfred Nobel, who lived in Paris for 20 years and built up his industrial empire from there.
 It is a state-of-the-art exhibition that has been created in cooperation with artists and filmmakers and using the latest technology, developed in collaboration with Samsung Electronics.

 The Nobel Museum's global travelling exhibition presents the entrepreneur and innovator Alfred Nobel.
 The visitor will learn more about his life, his network of co-workers, business contacts and friends and, finally, how he gets the idea to donate money for an international prize.
 Through video artworks and new-recorded short films the visitor gets to know Alfred Nobel in a new way and also to meet some Nobel Laureates and members of the Nobel Committees on a number of small monitors.

 The exhibition is built in five pavilions with different headlines, each one of the pavilions deals with a part of the story about Alfred Nobel.
 It is:

 - The cities S:t Petersburg and Paris – where Nobel lived most of his life

 - Innovations – that characterized his lifetime achievement